arp242/arp242.net/_posts/2015-01-15-make-find-exec-faster.markdown

 ---
 layout: post
 title: Making find -exec faster
+excerpt: Let’s see if we can make `find -exec` a bit faster.
 ---

-Let’s see if we can make `find -exec` a bit faster.

 Here’s a little `find` trick that not many people seem to know: